livecode/livecode/docs/specs/lcb-signals-and-events.md

 `the event` is immutable.

+The `the event target` expression evaluates to the event's target control [3].

 **Notes:**

 1. For example, when creating a mouse event, it is important to capture the position of the mouse at the time the event began to be dispatched into the event data.
 If computationally-intensive event handlers are run, the user could move the mouse between event creation and event handling.